Pecan: Description

 The pecan tree is a large deciduous tree, growing to 20–40 m in height, rarely to 44 m.
 It typically has a spread of 12–23 m with a trunk up to 2 m diameter.
 A 10-year-old sapling grown in optimal conditions will stand about 5 m tall.
 The leaves are alternate, 30–45 cm long, and pinnate with 9–17 leaflets, each leaflet 5–12 cm long and 2–6 cm broad.

 A pecan, like the fruit of all other members of the hickory genus, is not truly a nut, but is technically a drupe, a fruit with a single stone or pit, surrounded by a husk.
 The husks are produced from the exocarp tissue of the flower, while the part known as the nut develops from the endocarp and contains the seed.
 The husk itself is aeneous, that is, brassy greenish-gold in color, oval to oblong in shape, 2.6–6 cm long, and 1.5–3 cm broad.
 The outer husk is 3–4 mm thick, starts out green, and turns brown at maturity, at which time it splits off in four sections to release the thin-shelled seed.

 Distribution and habitat

 Pecan trees are native to the south-central U.S., but have spread due to cultivation.
-Native Americans also may have assisted in the spread of the species via planting.

 C. illinoinensis is found in bottomlands, suburban woodlands, disturbed areas, and along forest edges; it commonly naturalizes near where cultivated trees are located.
 C. illinoinensis grows on soils that are not subject to frequent flooding, preferring moist, well-drained, rich soils.

 Taxonomy

-Carya illinoinensis, is a member of the Juglandaceae family.
+Carya illinoinensis is a member of the Juglandaceae family.
 Juglandaceae are represented worldwide by seven and ten extant genera and more than 60 species.
 Most of these species are concentrated in the Northern Hemisphere of the New World, but some can be found on every continent except Antarctica.